Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/10/the-state-pattern.md

 }
 ```

-Note that the CallStateContext doesn’t perform any transitions, it calls the CallState `_state` object to do this.
+Note that the CallStateContext doesn't perform any transitions, it calls the CallState `_state` object to do this.
 It is this `_state` member that will be replaced with the different states at runtime.
-The CallStateContext also doesn’t decide what goes in this field, this is actually decided by each state.
+The CallStateContext also doesn't decide what goes in this field, this is actually decided by each state.
 This means that if you call Hold when you are in the ActiveState, you can decide to transition to HeldState.
 If you call Hold when you are in the RingingState, you might decide that this maps to QueuedState.
 All of these implementation details are encapsulated within each different state, with no switch or if statements necessary.

 So what do the states look like.
 All of our states are based on an abstract class called CallState.